KieranSweeden/southpaw-boxing/TESTING.md

 The software used to text the responsive design of this project are as follows:

-- Firefox Dev Tools
+- Mozilla Firefox (Inc. Dev Tools)
-- Chrome Dev Tools
+- Google Chrome (Inc. Dev Tools)
+- Microsoft Edge